8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 With this move, I don’t need to rely on Portfolio Visualizer, which seems limited to small-, mid-, and large-cap, without adding value, growth, and blend or Personal Capital's grid-view that has more buckets than I want.
 Instead, I can use the Morningstar grid data for each security and let the spreadsheet build the view for me.

-My current, personal blended portfolio looks something like this for targets:
+My current, personal blended portfolio looks something like this for where it will settle based on targets for the individual funds:

 - Large-cap value: Roughly 8 percent.
 - Large-cap blend: Roughly 12 percent.